Assad: Capturing Aleppo 'huge step' to end Syria's war

 The interview comes as US Secretary of State John Kerry met with Russian Foreign Minister Sergey Lavrov to discuss ways to end the bombing of Aleppo, allow safe passage of those who want to flee the war-torn northern Syrian city and deliver humanitarian aid to its remaining residents.

-The two diplomats met in Hamburg, Germany, to discuss "ongoing multilateral efforts" to end fighting in the city, Assistant Secretary and State Department spokesman John Kirby said.
+The two diplomats met for about 45 minutes Wednesday evening in Hamburg, Germany, ahead of a two-day summit of the Organization for Security and Cooperation in Europe (OSCE).
+They discussed "ongoing multilateral efforts" to end the fighting in the city, State Department spokesman John Kirby said.

+"We're working... and we have to wait for certain feedback and input but we are working on something and we'll see where we get.
+Confident.
+Hopeful.
+We'll see where we are, " Kerry told reporters Thursday morning before leaving the OSCE meeting.

-The meeting was also expected to examine ways to end the bombardment of the city, as well as "the delivery of humanitarian aid to the tens of thousands of Syrian civilians in desperate need there."
+The meeting was also expected to examine ways to end the bombardment of Aleppo, as well as "the delivery of humanitarian aid to the tens of thousands of Syrian civilians in desperate need there."

 However, "the parameters are not yet agreed upon," one official said.

-Plans to end the violence include a US-led initiative, floated on December 2, to guarantee safe passage of rebel forces out of the rebel-held eastern part of the devastated city.
+Plans to end the violence include a US-led initiative, floated on December 2, to guarantee safe passage of rebel forces out of the rebel-held eastern part of Aleppo.

 Russian state news agency TASS reported that the Russian government supports the US initiative.